Single post in Updated core site rules

 Rule 6: Art Usage

 PokéFarm requires that all art (including traditional or digital artwork, gifs, photos, and sprites) used publicly on the site be properly credited to its creator/artist.
 If the image is not from an official source, or designated by its creator as "free to use", the player must also have permission from the creator to use the image.
 Players may not use "random images found using Google Search".
 A. Art Theft Using art against the permission of the artist is termed on PokéFarm as "art theft", but is actually a form of copyright infringement.
 This is an illegal act with potential legal consequences.
 For more information, see Art Usage and Crediting.
 B. Tracing "Tracing" refers to the act of exactly or closely duplicating all or part of an image.
 Players who trace official art for personal usage must credit their source material (Ex.
 "Official art of Eevee, modified by me").
 Tracing official artwork to give to someone as a gift is acceptable as there is no profit involved.
-Attempting to sell traced official art for profit will result in a lock being placed upon your account for art theft, and you will be required to reimburse your customers.
-Tracing art other than official art, whether for personal usage or profit, will also result in a lock being placed on your account for art theft.
+Attempting to sell traced official art that has not been sufficiently modified from the original, for profit, will result in a lock being placed on your account for art theft, and you will be required to reimburse your customers.
+"Sufficient modification" of official art includes the following: a full recolour, modification of at least half the image, the addition to the image of a significant piece of original art, etc. Tracing art other than official art, whether for personal usage or profit, will also result in a lock being placed on your account for art theft.
 PokéFarm does not, in general, approve of tracing except as a tool for practicing art.
 C. Using PokéFarm Sprites Wherever possible, PokéFarm uses official Pokémon sprites.
 Recent generations of Pokémon games that do not have official sprites have needed PokéFarm's Art Team to create Pokémon sprites from scratch.
 Additionally, PokéFarm has designed entirely original creations (Exclusives or "Fakemon").
 Art and sprites created by the PokéFarm Art Team for PokéFarm's use are copyrighted (see our Copyright page).
 If you want to use these images off-site, or modify them for use on-site, you must request permission from PokéFarm's Art Director.
 Failing to request this permission will result in a lock being placed on your account.

 Rule 7: Legibility